octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 1.0.15 - 2023-06-13 =
+* Added new 'Field Mapping' section to import settings to allow complete control over fields imported, as well as catering for any fields added using the Houzez Field Builder feature

 = 1.0.14 - 2023-06-13 =
 * Corrected field name referenced for status in Street format